 What can we take from this?
 While there’s no one simple answer, there are a number of things that can help you maintain good mental health, including:

+Maintaining a strong social network while social-distancing laws are in place can seem difficult, but it isn’t impossible.
+Armed with digital tools, we’re still able to virtually ‘hang out’ with friends and achieve some resemblance of a social life which is important.
 It may sound like a cliché but leisure time, particularly the social part of it, is essential to a person’s health and wellbeing.
-So don’t feel guilty the next time you shut your laptop for an hour to go play Frisbee in the park with friends.
+So don’t feel guilty the next time you shut your laptop for an hour to call friends.

 'Mental health is greatly assisted by productive activity of any kind ...
 So having a goal or an aim that gives you meaning and purpose is very important.'